-Prior to the completion of this offering, we will engage in a series of transactions, which we refer to collectively as the Conversion.
-As part of the Conversion, (i) the owners of certain equityholders of Deciphera Pharmaceuticals, LLC, which are either corporations or have elected to be taxed as corporations for income tax purposes, which we refer to as Blockers, will exchange their equity interests in the Blockers in consideration for shares of preferred stock of Deciphera Pharmaceuticals, Inc., and (ii) equityholders of Deciphera Pharmaceuticals, LLC not held by Blockers will exchange their equity interests in Deciphera Pharmaceuticals, LLC in consideration for shares of capital stock of Deciphera Pharmaceuticals, Inc.
+Immediately prior to the completion of this offering, we will engage in a series of transactions, which we refer to collectively as the Conversion.
+As part of the Conversion, (i) the owners of certain equityholders of Deciphera Pharmaceuticals, LLC, which are either corporations or have elected to be taxed as corporations for income tax purposes, which we refer to as Blockers, will exchange their equity interests in the Blockers by merger in consideration for shares of common stock of Deciphera Pharmaceuticals, Inc.; (ii) certain equityholders of Deciphera Pharmaceuticals, LLC will contribute their equity interests in Deciphera Pharmaceuticals, Inc.; and (iii) equityholders of Deciphera Pharmaceuticals, Inc. in exchange for equity interests to Deciphera Pharmaceuticals, Inc. in the manner set forth in clause (ii) will exchange their equity interests in Deciphera Pharmaceuticals, LLC by merger in consideration for shares of common stock of Deciphera Pharmaceuticals, Inc.

-As a result of these transactions, Deciphera Pharmaceuticals, LLC will ultimately become a wholly owned subsidiary of Deciphera Pharmaceuticals, Inc., a newly formed Delaware corporation.
-As part of the transactions, shareholders of Deciphera Pharmaceuticals, LLC will exchange their shares of Deciphera Pharmaceuticals, LLC for shares of Deciphera Pharmaceuticals, Inc. on a one-for-one basis.
+As a result of these transactions, Deciphera Pharmaceuticals, LLC will become a wholly owned subsidiary of Deciphera Pharmaceuticals, Inc., a newly formed Delaware corporation.
+As part of the transactions, shareholders (and in the case of the Blockers, indirect shareholders) of Deciphera Pharmaceuticals, LLC will exchange their shares of Deciphera Pharmaceuticals, LLC (or shares of the Blockers, as applicable) for shares of Deciphera Pharmaceuticals, Inc. on a one-for-5.65 basis.